specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

 2. Define the structure and content of the terms and phrases you want to store in a hierarchical format.

-    - Inside the <source></source> tag, add the term or phrase in the source language.
-    - Inside the <target></target> tag, add the corresponding term or phrase in the target language.
-    - If you have more pairs of translation, you can add new <trans-unit></trans-unit> tags.

 ~~~
 <?xml version="1.0" encoding="UTF-8"?>
 <xliff version="1.2">